saradactyl27/ecommerce-pattern-library/patterns/form-fields/README.md

 ---
+short-text:
-short-text: |
+  desc: |
     The short text field is used for small chunks of information such as first name or city.
 It only takes up half the form width.

 full-input: |
   The full input is used for longer pieces of information such as an email or a street address.
 It uses the full width of the form.
 checkbox: |